mm842/lobpy/README.md

 > lobpy -cp/-cd args

-Calibration to Lobster data (see https://lobsterdata.com/)
+Calibration to data formatted eg as from https://lobsterdata.com/

 Requires: